nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 The |NCS| supports Bluetooth Low Energy communication on the nRF5340 SoC.

-See the `nRF5340 Product Specification`_ for more information about the nRF5340 SoC. nrf5340_dk_nrf5340 in the Zephyr repository gives an overview of the nRF5340 PDK support in Zephyr.
+See the `nRF5340 Product Specification`_ for more information about the nRF5340 SoC.

-.. :ref:`zephyr:nrf5340_dk_nrf5340` gives an overview of the nRF5340 PDK support in Zephyr.
+:ref:`zephyr:nrf5340_dk_nrf5340` gives an overview of the nRF5340 PDK support in Zephyr.

 Network core
 ============